DicksonWu654/Quantum-Teleportation/README.md

 - Depending on the outputs of Qubit 1 and 2, we rotate Qubit 3
 - Success!
 The qubit is successfully teleported!

 Alright!
 We just performed quantum teleportation.
 Now the reason why it's teleported at step 5 is that Qubit 2 and 3 are entangled.
 But if that answer isn't satisfactory enough, you can go into the mathematical proof and intuition in [my article](https://dickson-wu.medium.com/beam-me-up-scotty-2de01834be0c)!
+Also check out my [Video!](https://youtu.be/Rffi7-7zjLc)

 ## Acknowledgements